 ABDA highlights the importance of assembling a care team and forging a partnership with a doctor to treat Parkinson’s.
 Members of a care team may include a:

 - Movement disorder specialist

 The scientific and medical community haven’t found a cure yet but they’re unveiling new research and efforts all the time.
 A report released this past October from the Van Andel Research Institute, for instance, links the appendix to the development of Parkinson’s disease.

 In addition to funding research for a cure – $800 million worth in nearly 19 years – the Michael J. Fox Foundation educates using blogs, documentaries and podcasts among other formats.

-More locally, Blue Cross Blue Shield of Michigan will be partnering to raise awareness about Parkinson’s disease with organizations such as the Kirk Gibson Foundation, Van Andel Institute and the Michigan Parkinson’s Foundation.
+More locally, Blue Cross Blue Shield of Michigan will be partnering to raise awareness about Parkinson’s disease with organizations such as the Kirk Gibson Foundation and the Michigan Parkinson’s Foundation.

 Stay tuned for educational opportunities and community-based events throughout the year.

 If you liked this post, you might also enjoy:

 - Finding Care for an Elderly Loved One